spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/availability/managing-products-availability.md

 ## Checking availability

 To check the product availability:

 1. In the _Actions_ column of the *Products availability list* table, click **View** next to the corresponding product item.
 This will take you to the *Product Availability* page.
-2. In case of a multistore setup, in the **Store** drop-down, select the store locale to check the product's availability for each specific locale.
+2. In case of a multi-store setup, in the **Store** drop-down, select the store locale to check the product's availability for each specific locale.

 ### Reference information: Checking availability